AnaHrnndz/pbdood/Readme.md

 * **Species tree:** Provide a custom species tree if required for your analysis.
 * **NCBI taxonomy database:** Provide a specific version of the NCBI taxonomy database if needed.

 ---

+## Output

+DOOD create 3 main output folder:

+* **Clustering:** Here you can find all the output for the clustering steps.
+    * fasta: This folder contain all the raw fasta created for each family
+    * result_hmm_mapper.emapper.hmm_hits: is the main output file from the pfam clustering

+* **Phylogenomics:**
+    * aln: folder with all the alignments
+    * trim_aln: folder with the trimmed aligments
+    * trees: folder with all the trees

+* **Orthology:** This folder contains a subfolder per family.
+The main outputs from OGD are:
+    * *.tree_annot.nw
+    * *.ogs_info.tsv
+---

 ## How to Run DOOD